ADGEfficiency/programming-resources/fundamentals/programming.md

 You won't always be on the bleeding edge
 - don't want to use the latest version of anything
-- bugs, compatability with other libraries
+- bugs, compatibility with other libraries

 Others peoples code is a liability - all code is a liability
 - if you can solve a problem without code, do it!